Understanding Drug Addiction Recovery

 2. What is Drug Addiction Rehab Like?

-Every addiction rehab center provides a menu of different programs, unique environments and various philosophies, so it can be difficult to describe exactly what a typical treatment facility is like.
+Every addiction rehab center provides a menu of different programs, unique environments, and various philosophies, so it can be difficult to describe what a typical treatment facility is like.

 Entering a good drug abuse treatment program also means that participants can expect a degree of personalized treatment.
-Because everyone’s experience with addiction is different, most treatment facilities will work with participants to tailor a course of treatment that fits each individual’s needs.
+Because everyone’s experience with addiction is different, most treatment facilities will work with participants to tailor a course of treatment that fits each’s needs.

 3. Will I Have to Leave My Family Behind While I’m Recovering?

-Many people imagine that going into recovery means cutting off contact with family members and friends for long periods of time.
+Many people imagine that going into recovery means cutting off contact with family members and friends for extended periods of time.

-Even though most people initially think of inpatient rehab facilities, or centers that require participants to reside on the campus, there are there are also plenty of outpatient treatment options that only require participants to attend during the day.
-At night, recovering drug abusers can go home, spend time with their loved ones and prepare for the following day.
+Even though most people initially think of inpatient rehab facilities or centers that require participants to reside on the campus, there are also plenty of outpatient treatment options that only require participants to attend during the day.
+At night, recovering drug abusers can go home, spend time with their loved ones, and prepare for the following day.

 It’s also important to note that even inpatient facilities give recovering drug users regular opportunities to see and interact with their loved ones.
-Certain centers schedule regular visiting times for family members and in some cases loved ones can even sleep over at the treatment center.
+Some centers schedule regular visiting times for family members, and in some cases, loved ones can even sleep over at the treatment center.

-4. How Long Does it Take to Fully Recover from a Drug Addiction?
+4. How Long Does it Take to Recover from a Drug Addiction Fully?